Moeketsi Sekola

-Moeketsi Sekola (born 27 January 1989) is a South African footballer who plays as an attacker for Tshakhuma.
+Moeketsi Sekola (born 27 January 1989) is a South African professional footballer who plays as a forward.

 Career

 Sekola started his career with South African third division side Roses United, helping them earn promotion to the South African second division.
 In 2013, Sekola signed for Free State Stars in the South African top flight, where he made 101 appearances and scored 21 goals.
 He was the top scorer of the 2014–15 South African Premier Division with 14 goals.
 Before the second half of 2017/18, Sekola signed for South African second division club Highlands Park, helping them earn promotion to the South African top flight.